aiplan4eu/unified-planning/docs/showcases/06-automated-experiment.md

 The problem is modelled using the Unified Planning (UP) framework through the specification of predicates and actions needed to describe the application domain.
 The level of abstraction of predicates and actions has been tuned with a bottom-up approach, where procedures implementing predicate and action functionalities have been first developed and tested on the real scenario and in the simulator to guarantee applicability and then they have been described as domain and problem specifications using the UP framework.
 We defined different domains and problems to show the flexibility of the solution and we used both single-agent and multi-agent formalizations in order to improve the effectiveness of the solution.

+Two modeling approaches where considered.
+One uses Multi-Agent Planning which, by modeling the various measure instruments as distinct agents, naturally enables parallel and independent execution of the measure instruments, which in turn leads to significant saving in execution time, wrt sequential solutions, where instruments run sequentially.
+As to the second, in order to further increase the saving in exectuion time, the original problem instance was decomposed into smaller planning instances, which were solved independently and then recomposed to maximize parallelization.
+The latter approach resulted the most effective.

 ## Operation Modes and Integration Aspects

+The `OneShotPlanner` mode was used to produce the solution plan.
+In fact, when the number of pouches to deal with was very high,

+The `Sequential Simulator` mode was uswd to
+- `Compiler`

 Several Operation Modes were used to facilitate different aspects of the planning and execution process.
 One such mode is `OneshotPlanning` which serves as the primary approach for generating plans.
 This mode allows the system to efficiently determine a feasible plan to accomplish specific mission objectives, ensuring that the rover's tasks and actions are executable and optimized.